PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed owner with a complete metadata transaction;
 - `bee33d8e` moves mixed singleton NCHW-input repair for NHWC Concat to one indexed owner with complete adapter transactions;
+- `84ac0fae` moves Swin-style window-partition canonicalization to one indexed owner with complete topology/constant/metadata transactions;
-- the current checkpoint moves Swin-style window-partition canonicalization to one indexed owner with complete topology/constant/metadata transactions.
+- the current checkpoint moves the paired Swin-style window-reverse canonicalization to that owner with deterministic shared-shape cloning and complete topology/constant/metadata transactions.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain